 To help protect the engine and drivetrain from damage, an array of preventative features are active when the transmission is in manual mode (i.e. paddle shifters are active in "S" mode).
-If the driver doesn't command an upshift in time, the transmission ECU cuts off fuel flow to the engine if there is a possibility of over-revving.
+If the driver doesn't command a gear upshift in time, the transmission ECU cuts off fuel flow to the engine to prevent over-revving.

-Cooperation between 5-Speed Automatic Transmission and Drive-by-Wire™ Throttle System
+Cooperation between Automatic Transmission and Drive-by-Wire™ Throttle System

 With the RDX's Drive-by-Wire™ throttle system and electronically controlled Sequential SportShift automatic transmission, the function of the engine and transmission can be closely choreographed for faster, smoother shifting.
 As a result, shift shock is reduced significantly during upshifts and downshifts.

 To deal with high power output, conventional front- or rear-drive systems generally use some type of limited-slip device to maintain traction under power.
-However, the linking effect of the inside and outside drive wheels in these systems resists turning, or creates understeer.
+However, the linking effect of the inside and outside drive wheels in these systems resists turning and can create understeer.
 This is a factor that works against the front tires as they attempt to turn the car.
 Conventional AWD systems have a similar linking effect between the inboard and outboard tires and front and rear axles, causing a similar resistance to turning.
 By using drive torque to actually help turn the vehicle, the RDX can be more responsive, neutral and predictable, while simultaneously offering all of the usual benefits of all-wheel drive.

 Electronic Controls and Parameters